Cenote Oxman is hands down my favorite cenote in Valladolid and it is not to be missed during your visit!

 RELATED ARTICLE → 4 BEST CENOTES IN VALLADOLID

 Once you make your way down the staircase, you’ll end up inside the sinkhole to what resembles an amphitheater that looks straight out into the cenote.

 There are some stone benches where you’ll be able to safely leave your belongings and get ready to jump into the water.

-The water is about 45 meters deep with great visibility, so if you have some goggles I highly recommend taking them along with you to Oxman Cenote to take a look underneath the surface.
+The cenote itself is about 45 meters deep with great visibility, so if you have some goggles and a GoPro Camera I highly recommend taking them along with you to take a look underneath the surface.
 When the sun is shining, the water is particularly clear and you can even see fish swimming around in the water.

 Find All → Hotels / Hostels / Resorts in Valladolid

 My visit to Cenote San Lorenzo Oxman was one of the best adventures I had in the Yucatan Peninsula and I can’t recommend this place enough.